Shashank1775/AstersTech-Week3-Demo2/README.md

 ## Step 1: Set Environment Variables
 Create a ".env.local" file at your project root(remember this is the folder that your project is in) with:

-Replace "your_groq_api_key_here" with the key you copied from Groq.

 ```js
 GROQ_API_KEY=your_groq_api_key_here
 ```
 ---
 ## Step 2: Create a GROQ API Route
-First create a folder in your "app" folder called "api" Next create a folder in the api folder called "groq"
+Create a folder in your "app" folder called "api"
+Next create a folder in the api folder called "groq"
 \Then create a new file called "route.js" in your groq folder (app/api/groq/route.js):